OurTutors

 #fhtogglels/Read More/Close/ib

 Hi I'm Richard.
-I'm a Violinist and have been playing this instrument for over 15 years, along with Trumpet.
-I recently graduated from the University of Auckland School of Music with Honours in Composition, where I composed for a variety of ensembles such as NZTrio and ACE Brass.
+I'm a Violinist and have been playing this instrument for over 20 years, along with Trumpet.
+I am a gratuate of the University of Auckland School of Music with Honours in Composition, where I composed for a variety of ensembles such as NZTrio and ACE Brass.

 #fhtogglels/Read More/Close/ib

-While being back in Taupō, I've been involved in a range of ensembles such as the Taupō Concert Band, Great Lake Big Band and the Taupō Brass Band.
+While being back in Taupō, I've been involved in a range of ensembles such as the Taupō Concert Band, Great Lake Big Band, Taupō Brass Band and I love playing trumpet in the band “Skarpakazoo”.'

-As well as teaching at the TSOM, I also teach students at Taupō-nui-a-Tia College and Tauhara College, both individually and in ensemble sessions.
+As well as teaching at the TSOM, I also conduct the Taupō Youth Orchestra and teach students at Taupō-nui-a-Tia College and Tauhara College, both individually and in ensemble sessions.

 Hi - I’m Sarah Monro.
 I’ve been the Co-Ordinator for the Taupō School of Music since 2009.
 Together with the Principal, Jo Paull, and our brilliant Board, our aim is to make instrumental music tuition available for all children in our district.